keijiro/Pcx/README.md

 ![Inspector](https://i.imgur.com/Da0p6uV.png)

-There are two types of container for point clouds.
+There are three types of container for point clouds.

 ### Mesh